 Now let’s say you have an unlimited budget, you can opt for a mouse that surpasses the $100 mark.
 There are some in this segment, including the Logitech G Pro, SteelSeries Rival 650 Quantum, and Razer Basilisk Ultimate HyperSpeed.

 Some of the best cheap gaming mice are from lesser-known brands, so add them to your wish list just in case.
 Affordable gaming mice aren’t hard to find, anyway.

-In fact, this segment is filled with products from companies who try to appeal to budget-conscious buyers.
+In fact, this segment is filled with products from companies that try to appeal to budget-conscious buyers.
 While they may not have the most advanced features, they’re good enough for gaming.

-The Razer Viper Mini Ultralight, Corsair Harpoon PRO, and Cooler Master MM710 53G are some of the examples.
+The Razer Viper Mini Ultralight, Corsair Harpoon PRO, and Cooler Master MM710 53G are some examples.

 What mouse do pro gamers use?